Latent variable graphical model selection via convex optimization: Consistency of regularized maximum-likelihood program

 The proof of this corollary\footnote{By making stronger assumptions on the Fisher information matrix $\F^\ast$, one can further remove the factor of $\xi(T)$ in the lower bound for $\sigma$.
-Specifically the lower bound $\sigma \gtrsim \mu(\Omega)^3 \sqrt{\frac{p}{n}}$ suffices for consistent estimation if $\alpha_T,\beta_T$ bound the minimum/maximum gains of $\F^\ast$ for \emph{all} matrices (rather than just those near $T$), and $\delta_T$ bounds the $\F^\ast$-inner-product for \emph{all} pairs of orthogonal matrices (rather than just those near $T$ and $T^\bot$).} is analogous to that of Theorem~\ref{theo:main}.
-We emphasize that in practice it is often beneficial to have consistent estimates for a range of values of $\gamma$ (as in Theorem~\ref{theo:main}).
-Specifically the stability of the sparsity pattern and rank of the estimates $(\hat{S}_n,\hat{L}_n)$ for a range of tradeoff parameters is useful in order to choose a suitable value of $\gamma$, as prior information about the quantities $\mu(\Omega(K^\ast_O))$ and $\xi(T(K^\ast_{O,H} (K^\ast_{H})^{-1} K^\ast_{H,O}))$ is not typically available (see Section~\ref{sec:sims}).
+Specifically, the lower bound $\sigma\gtrsim\mu(\Omega)^3 \sqrt{\frac{p}{n}}$ suffices for consistent estimation if the bounds defined by the quantities $\alpha_T,\beta_T,\delta_T$ can be strengthened as described in the remarks at the end of Section \ref{subsecfi}.} is analogous to that of Theorem~\ref{theomain}.
+We emphasize that in practice it is often beneficial to have consistent estimates for a range of values of $\gamma $ (as in Theorem \ref{theomain}).
+Specifically, the stability of the sparsity pattern and rank of the estimates $(\hat{S}_n,\hat{L}_n)$ for a range of trade-off parameters is useful in order to choose a suitable value of $\gamma$, as prior information about the quantities $\mu (\Omega (\Sa))$ and $\xi(T(\La))$ is not typically available (see Section \ref {secsims}).\vadjust{\goodbreak}

+We remark here that the identifiability conditions of Proposition \ref {theoirr} are the main sufficient conditions required for Theorem \ref {theomain} and Corollary~\ref{theomaincorl} to hold.
+It would be interesting to obtain necessary conditions as well for these results, analogous to the necessity and sufficiency of the irrepresentability conditions for the Lasso \mbox{\cite{ZhaY2006,Wai2009}}.